Guidelines on the Reporting of Grants and Contributions Awards

 Where possible, the Government of Canada tries to ease the burden on federal departments and on users of its data by using controlled lists.
 This section provides information on each of the controlled lists.

-Note that terms used in any controlled lists published by TBS are defined in Appendix F.
+Note that terms used in any controlled lists published by TBS are defined in Appendix A of the Directive on Transfer Payments.

 Department name